-This policy sets out how the College handles personal information about people in line with the Data Protection Act.
+This policy sets out how the College handles personal information about people in line with the current data protection legislation and guidance.

 The Royal College of Obstetricians and Gynaecologists (RCOG) is dedicated to the encouragement of the study and the advancement of the science and practice of obstetrics and gynaecology.
 It was incorporated by Royal Charter in 1947 and is a registered charity (No. 13280).
 The College is governed by a board of Trustees.
 It: